sebhildebrandt/dockerstats/docs/CONTRIBUTING.md

 * Please assure that you are submitting quality code, specifically make sure that:
   * your commits should not be braking changes - if possible.
-  * your PR are well testet - if possible on multiple platforms / machines
+  * your PR are well testet
   * if your commit needs a major version bump (breaking change), please leave a clear message in your comments